boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    outbound provider network edge resource control are:

-   *  Slices use both CIR and PIR parameters, and provider network edge links (attachment circuits) are dimensioned to fulfil the aggregate of slice CIRs.
-If at any given time, some slices send the traffic above CIR, congestion in outbound direction on the provider network edge link (attachment circuit) might happen.
+   *  Slices use both CIR and PIR parameters, and provider network edge links (ACs) are dimensioned to fulfil the aggregate of slice CIRs.
+If at any given time, some slices send the traffic above CIR, congestion in outbound direction on the provider network edge link (AC) might happen.
 Therefore, fine-grained resource control to guarantee at least CIR for each slice is required.

    *  Any-to-Any (A2A) connectivity constructs are deployed, again